-Proficiency Test - Credit by Exam Students who show aptitude in the subject matter of a required course that qualifies for Credit By Exam may elect to receive credit for the course through a comprehensive exam.
+Proficiency Test - Credit by Exam

+Students who show aptitude in the subject matter of a required course that qualifies for Credit By Exam may elect to receive credit for the course through a comprehensive exam.
 Students who pass the exam with a minimum of 80% will receive credit for the course.
 The number of courses allowed to receive credit through Credit by Exam is subject to the policy that students are required to complete at least 50% of coursework at LACM.
-The student must initiate elective exam fee may apply.
-NOTE:

-Not all courses qualify for Credit By Exam.
-Please see the
+The student must initiate this process through the Academic Advising Office and an elective exam fee may apply.
+NOTE: Not all courses qualify for Credit By Exam.
+Please see the Advising Office for information.